What Is Hoarding Disorder?

 How I Helped:

-Through cognitive reappraisal and exposure therapy, we worked on retraining her brain’s response to discarding objects.
+Through cognitive reappraisal and exposure-based practice, we worked on retraining her brain’s response to discarding objects.
 Using gradual exposure, I introduced small, manageable steps, such as choosing a single drawer to declutter while practicing deep breathing techniques.
 Over six months, Sarah reduced the clutter in her home by 70%, re-establishing control over her space and her mental well-being.

 Case 2: The Corporate Professional Buried Under Clutter

-Mark’s professional life was a stark contrast to his personal reality.
-He was an accomplished investment banker, but his apartment was overrun with thousands of unopened Amazon boxes and excessive amounts of clothing, electronics, and home gadgets.
-Shopping had become his way of coping with stress and anxiety, and his hoarding tendencies had spiraled into compulsive buying.
+Mark, a 42-year-old investment banker, maintained a high-performing professional life that stood in stark contrast to his personal reality.
+His apartment was overrun with thousands of unopened packages, excessive clothing, and electronics.
+Shopping had become his primary coping mechanism for stress and anxiety, and his hoarding tendencies had spiraled into compulsive buying behavior.

 Despite his success, Mark felt overwhelmed by his living space.
 His clutter contributed to feelings of guilt and shame, making it even harder for him to address the issue.